 Write an essay in which a suitable definition for mitosis is given, also explain important roles of mitosis in living organisms.
-In this essay write a brief account of how cancer begins and give two ways how cancer can be reduced by adjusting one’s lifestyle.
+In this essay write a brief account of how cancer begins and give two ways how the risk of getting cancer can be reduced by adjusting one’s lifestyle.
 Also explain in the essay why the treatment of cancer by surgery is not always successful.

 NOTE THAT NO MARKS WILL BE AWARDED FOR ANSWERS IN A FORM OF A FLOW CHART OR DIAGRAM